Vegan Nut Roast Recipe (Gluten-Free)

 Step 4.
 While the veggies are cooking, add the oats and nuts to a food processor and blend into a grainy consistency.

-Add the rice and flax and pulse briefly to combine.
+Add the rice and flax eggs and pulse briefly to combine.
 You don’t want to totally pulverize it.
 Is should be well combined but not too fine and definitely not mushy.

 Step 5.
 Dump the contents of the food processor into the pot with the cooked veggies.
 Spend a few minutes mixing it all up until it’s very well combined.